The four-bin collection service started on 3 February 2020 in major townships and was fully rolled out in remaining areas of the Shire in July 2021.

-We are one of the first councils in Victoria to have introduced a four-bin system, and in February 2023 we celebrated 3 years of the new service.
+We are one of the first councils in Victoria to have introduced a four-bin system, and in February 2024 we celebrated four years of the new service.

-- 28,938 tonnes of FOGO material sent to BIOMIX in Stanhope and is being turned into Australian standard compost.
+- 37,012 tonnes of FOGO material was sent to Biomix in Stanhope and is being turned into Australian standard compost.

-- 8,421 tonnes of comingled recycling was sent to APR in Truganina for processing of paper/cardboard, steel, aluminium, and plastics categories 1, 2 and 5.
+- 10,668 tonnes of recycling was sent to APR in Truganina for processing of paper/cardboard, steel, aluminium and hard plastic.

-We know our community is committed to reducing waste and we thank you for your cooperation during this transition.
-Together we can continue to reduce waste to keep our shire beautiful and sustainable.
+Together we can continue to reduce waste to keep our Shire beautiful and sustainable.